Giant variation of the perpendicular magnetic anisotropy at Fe/MgO interfaces by oxygen migration: a first-principles study: Introduction

-In this letter, we present a first-principles study of the tuning of the interfacial PMA by oxygen (O) migration across the Fe/MgO interface.
-Firstly, the charge-mediated effect of electric field on the PMA is calculated for both over-oxidized and oxygen-migrated Fe/MgO interfaces.
-We find that the underlying microscopic mechanisms are sensitive to the oxidation conditions at the interface.
+In this paper, we present a first-principles study of the tuning of the interfacial PMA by oxygen (O) migration across the Fe/MgO interface.
+After describing the method in Section~\ref{Methods}, the charge-mediated VCMA effect was calculated for both over-oxidized and oxygen-migrated Fe/MgO interfaces in Section~\ref{Chargemediated}.
+We confirm that the underlying microscopic mechanisms are sensitive to the oxidation conditions at the interface.
 Yet, the strength of the effect is found to be of the same order of magnitude for both types of interfaces (~a few tens of fJ/(V.m)).
-Secondly, we studied the variation of PMA associated with oxygen migration across the Fe/MgO interface.
+In Section~\ref{Omigrated}, we studied the variation of PMA associated with oxygen migration across the Fe/MgO interface.
 For that, the energetics of the O migration path across the interface was investigated and the impact of the O position on the PMA calculated.
-It is found that the PMA value, as well as its on-site and orbital resolved contributions, are highly affected by the O migration.
-Besides, depending on the amplitude of the applied voltage variation, two regimes were observed associated with reversible or irreversible oxygen ions displacement yielding different voltage controlled PMA response.
-In the irreversible case, the PMA variation driven by electrical field induced O migration can reach thousands of fJ/(V.m)consistent with the experimental observations \cite{Bauer}.
+It is found that the PMA value, as well as its on-site resolved contributions, are highly affected by the O migration.
+Besides, we show in Section~\ref{Concentrationdep} that the PMA variation induced by O migration shows a Boltzmann sigmoidal behavior as a function of the concentration of migrated O. Interestingly, depending on the amplitude of the applied voltage variation, two regimes could be distinguished associated with reversible or irreversible oxygen ions displacement yielding different voltage controlled PMA response.
+In the irreversible case, O-migration mediated VCMA can reach thousands of fJ/(V.m) consistent with the experimental observations \cite{Bauer}.